Bruce Straley

 Bruce Straley is an American game director, artist, designer, and studio director.
 He previously worked for the video game developer Naughty Dog, known for his work on the video games The Last of Us and Uncharted 4: A Thief's End.
 Straley's first video game work was as an artist at Western Technologies Inc, where he worked on the Menacer six-game cartridge (1992) and X-Men (1993).
 He formed a company, Pacific Softscape, working as a designer on Generations Lost (1994).
 After the company disbanded, Straley was hired at Crystal Dynamics, working as a designer on Gex: Enter the Gecko (1998) and as game director for Gex 3: Deep Cover Gecko (1999); he left the company during development of the latter.

 Straley was hired at Naughty Dog in 1999, working as an artist on Crash Team Racing (1999) and the Jak and Daxter series (2001–2004).
 He became co-art director on Uncharted: Drake's Fortune (2007), and was promoted to game director of Uncharted 2: Among Thieves (2009).
 He was later chosen to lead development on The Last of Us (2013) as game director, a role he continued during the development of Uncharted 4: A Thief's End (2016).
 Straley has received praise for his work.
 In particular, his work on The Last of Us was highly praised, and the game received several awards and nominations.
 He departed Naughty Dog in September 2017, and started his own studio, Wildflower Interactive, in March 2021.
+They announced their debut game, Coven of the Chicken Foot, in 2025.